 Since then, other tech companies have taken the same platform-based approach.
 Like Apple, they have sought to overcome tech’s risk-of-obsolescence problem by channeling customers toward a single technology framework.
 With a platform-based approach, companies ensure that their customers have access to their latest products as well (think Microsoft Office Suite).

-A platform-based strategy can be remarkably successful at helping companies showcase new and innovative products.
-Consider how hard-pressed they would be to market their many products as standalones.
+A platform-based strategy can be remarkably successful in helping companies showcase new and innovative products.
+Consider how hard-pressed they would be to market their many products as standalone.
 Perhaps best of all, a platform-based approach creates new consumer demands based its many products interact with other tech company offerings.

 Encourage diversification and innovation – In order to thrive, platform companies must attract people who are exceptional at product development.
 They must also be highly versatile and adept at navigating the changing economy.

 Minimize risk – While not every plank of the platform may be solid, there are enough product planks to give the platform overall solidity.
-Even if one product or service is a dud or demand for a product tanks, the company can remain profitable as a whole (think Google Video).
+Even if one product or service is a dud or demand drops, the company can remain profitable as a whole (think Google Video).